vern2016/project1--Dynamic-sketch./README.md

 # p1
 Project #1 -- create a dynamic sketch,
-including a scene with two houses,
+including a scene with sun, tree, and house,
-plus a dog that moves from left to right.
+plus a dog that chases the dog-bone

 ## SCENE:
-+ sky and sun
++ sky
 + sun -- moves across the sky, at a random height
++ grass (below the "horizon")
++ tree with brown trunk (rectangle above horizon) and green leaves (ellipse)
 + house -- with roof, door, and windows

-+ grass (below the "horizon")
+## Bone
++ White dog-bone
++ Appears at mouse position (mouseX,mouseY) When mouse is clicked

 ## DOG:
 + Body, legs, tail, head, eye
-+ When mouse is clicked, start from mouse position (mouseX,mouseY)
-+ Move from left to right.
++ Dog always moves toward the bone

 ----